germanbisurgi/jedi/README.md

 ### `x-switcherTitle`

 - Type: `string`
-- Default: "undefined".
-The property name or the title will be used instead.
+- Default: property name or `"title"`.
-- Depends on: `"oneOf"`, `"anyOf"`
 - Description: The text displayed in the multiple editor switcher to select this sub-schema editor.
-- Examples:

 Switcher options displayed are: